shuhei/knowledge/nodejs.md

 Node.js event loop is backed by [libuv](http://libuv.org/).

 - network I/O: single thread with polling (epoll on Linux, kqueue on Mac and BSD, etc.)
-- file I/O: multiple threads using a thread pool
+- file I/O, DNS lookup: multiple threads using a thread pool

 ## Profiling